Kate Sills joins us for a conversation on smart contracts and the future of blockchain technology.

-George H. Smith explains the origins of deism and its basic ideas.
+George H. Smith explains the fundamentals of Benedict Spinoza’s theory of rights and government.

 The 1820s, 30s, and 40s were rough and tumble times.
 Life changed more quickly in those decades than ever before and practically everyone felt it.

 David Kopel joins us again to discuss firearms, gun violence, mass shootings, and whether a gun-free America is possible or desirable.

 George H. Smith continues his discussion of Benedict Spinoza by explaining how he defended freedom of religion and speech.